Post-Audition Self Care

 Matthew Jacobs Morgan on the things you can do to show yourself some compassion post audition…

-As part of our series on mental health this Mental Health Awareness Week, here is performer and filmmaker Matthew Jacobs Morgan on the importance the importance of self-care (and how to do it well!) after you've had that all important audition.
+As part of our series on mental health this Mental Health Awareness Week, here is performer and filmmaker Matthew Jacobs Morgan on the importance of self-care (and how to do it well!) after you've had that all important audition.

 If you’re busy eating tacos with your mates or watching the new Leonardo Di Caprio movie, you won’t have any time to be thinking negative thoughts or to overanalyse the way in which the Casting Director said “well done”.
 Instead you’ll be thinking ‘mmm, these tacos are good’, or ‘mmm, Leonardo Di Caprio’.
 And both are a very good thing.